Rome by First Class Rail

 On arrival at Milan’s imposing art-deco station change trains and join the flagship Eurostar Italia Frecciarossa (Red Arrow) service to Rome.
 Sit back and watch the world go by or simply revel in the romanticism of rail travel across Europe.
-On arrival at Roma Termini station, you are within easy reach of your hotel for the next four nights, the welcoming and highly-rated Hotel Diocleziano.
+On arrival at Roma Termini station, make your way to your hotel for the next four nights, the welcoming and highly-rated River Palace Hotel.

 Days 3, 4 and 5 – Rome

 There is something to tantalise all tastes seemingly round every corner of this most magical of cities.
 Whilst in Rome choose among the stunning array of sights from the Vatican City to the Trevi Fountain, the Colosseum to the Spanish Steps.
 Relax with a ‘gelato’ on Piazza Navona or while away the hours shopping on Via del Corso.

 Make sure you take the time to see Michelangelo’s masterpiece in the Sistine Chapel.
 The view from the top of St.Peter’s Cathedral over the seven hills of Rome will provide abiding memories of this wonderful city.